vivitt/reusable-switch-component/README.md

-# Vivitt switcher component
+# Reusable switcher web component
-A web component switcher element.
+This component provide a control to switch between two possible states.
+Used as an alternative for the checkbox element.

 # Installation
 This is single file component that you can copy and use in any js based project.